LSSTDESC/gcr-catalogs/GCRCatalogs/SCHEMA.md

 `halo_mass_def` | `str` | halo mass definition, e.g., `vir`, `200m`, `200c`
 `lightcone` | `bool` | whether or not the catalog is a light cone catalog

-### Schema for Extragalatic Catalogs
+### Schema for Extragalactic Catalogs

-Columns names in extragalatic catalogs generally follow these rules:
+Columns names in extragalactic catalogs generally follow these rules:

 - Label names are generally in `lowercase_separated_by_underscores` format, except in a few cases an upper case letter is needed (e.g., `Mag_true_Y_lsst_z0`).
 - Label names generally start with the name of the physical quantity, and are followed by specifications (i.e., use `size_disk_true` not `true_disk_size`).
 Some exceptions are `galaxy_id`, `halo_id`, `halo_mass`.